 Join us aboard The Gauguin as David shares his expertise in a series of fascinating lectures:

-- Island Geographies: Resources and Geopolitics – examines the cultural and physical properties of Pacific islands, with a specific focus on cruise destinations.
-The lecture will also highlight the independence in Timor-Leste and also the most recent scientific “discovery” of a new (mostly submerged) continent of Zealandia.
+- Island Geographies: Resources and Geopolitics – Examines the cultural and physical properties of the Pacific islands, with a specific focus on our cruise destinations – Tonga and the Cook Islands.
+The lecture will also highlight the colonial and post-colonial context of exploration and settlement in the Pacific region, including the Society Islands.

-- Law of the Sea: Why do countries have more territory than just land? – explains how exclusive economic zones work, why islands have more political and resource territory than just land, and how this system evolved after 1945.
-Also, the role of the U.S. and the United Nations in establishing a framework for managing the resources of the oceans.
+- Law of the Sea: Why do Countries Have More Territory than Just Land? – Explains how exclusive economic zones work, why islands have more political and resource territory than just land, and how this system evolved after 1945.
+Also examines the role of the U.S. and the United Nations in establishing a framework for managing the resources of the oceans.

 other guest hosts appearing on the m/s Paul Gauguin

 A professional magician since 1998 and TV Star Magician in Brazil, Gustavo Vierini is skilled in illusion in all its forms.
 Be sure to be aboard as he brings his unique blend of magic and humor aboard select sailings of The Gauguin.

 Joan Druett’s accidental discovery of the grave of a young American whaling wife sparked her interest in the history of life at sea and inspired her to write several acclaimed books on the subject.
 Join us aboard The Gauguin as this expert in maritime history shares fascinating stories of life on the high seas.

 Accomplished Latin and ballroom dancers Ryno Van Den Berg and Elena Tokarenko have won high scores in prestigious competitions in Hong Kong, Russia, England, Taipei, South Africa, France, and beyond.
 Join us aboard The Gauguin for a performance by these highly accomplished and charismatic entertainers.